-Roasted Poblano Pepper and Corn Soup is mellow, sweet, and spicy; one of my favorites especially served with some friend tortilla strips.
+Roasted Poblano Pepper and Corn Soup is mellow, sweet from the corn, and spicy with chile peppers; one of my favorites especially served with some fried tortilla strips.

 I had purchased two Poblano, two Jalapeno and one Serrano pepper and thought the combination of the three would be perfect.
 My plan was to cut the original recipe that called for 6 Poblano chiles in half and my motley crew seemed a good equivalent but with the addition of a bit of heat.
 A bit?
 A lot actually.

 The heat was tempered by the addition of a dollop of sour cream in the garnish but I’ve removed the Serrano pepper from the recipe I’ve included here…that was a spicy meatball!
 If you want to make this soup with all Poblano pepper and no heat at all; use three total and forget the Jalapeno too…but I think without the Serrano pepper it will be quite tempered enough for most tastes.

 If, on the other hand, you like things a bit spicier…do Serrano for sure; it’s not blistering hot but I knew my crew would prefer it without.

 All peppers are rated with a Scoville Heat Index and the Poblano is certainly one of the mildest.
 The Jalapeno and Serrano peppers fall into the same category but with a range between 5,000 and 15,000 units I can tell you from personal experience that they must be at opposite ends of that spectrum!
 I do not recommend substituting a Ghost Pepper; do so at your own risk!

 |Sweet Bells; Sweet Banana; and Pimento||Negligible Scoville Units|

 |Mexi-Bells; New Mexica; New Mexico; Anaheim; Big Jim; Peperonicini; Santa Fe Grande; El Paso; Cherry||100-1,000 Scoville Units|